-GOOD NEWS CULINARY ARTS / FOODSERVICE STUDENTS!
-If SDRA awards a scholarship to an undergraduate student studying for a career in culinary arts / foodservice, the student is eligible for a matching scholarship from the National Restaurant Foundation Educational Foundation (www.nraef.org).
+CULINARY ARTS / FOODSERVICE STUDENTS: If SDRA awards a scholarship to an undergraduate student studying for a career in culinary arts / foodservice, the student may be eligible for a matching scholarship from the National Restaurant Foundation Educational Foundation (www.nraef.org).
 In those cases, SDRA will handle submission of the application for the NRAEF matching scholarship.

 1. RETAIL FIELD OF STUDY

 To be eligible, applicant must be enrolled in or planning to enroll in a retail-related course of study at a vocational technical school, college or university, or other trade school in the fall of the application year.
 Enrollment in an online program is acceptable if applicant meets other eligibility requirements.

 Examples of areas of study considered to be retail-related may include (but are not be limited to): Accounting, Agribusiness (this would be retail agribusiness, not operation of a farm or ranch), Apparel Merchandising, Auto Mechanics, Automotive Technology, Business Administration, Business Management, Collision Repair, Computer Science, Commercial Baking, Culinary Arts, Diesel Mechanics, Electrical Maintenance, Heating/Ventilation, Hotel/Restaurant Management, Landscape Design, Pharmacy, Photography, Printing Industries, Refrigeration, Sales/Marketing Management, and Tourism Industry Management.
 (Note: this list is not all-inclusive).